 How do I install Java 11?

-followed by a number, which is the version of Java.
-If you do not have Java 11 or later, see below on installing Java 11. java --version
+5. If Java is installed on your computer, some lines of white text will appear.
+Among these, there should be a line reading openjdk followed by a number, which is the version of Java.
+If you do not have Java 11 or later, see below on installing Java 11.

-followed by a number, which is the version of Java.
-If you do not have Java 11 or later, see below on installing Java 11. java --version
+5. If Java is installed on your computer, some lines of white text will appear.
+Among these, there should be a line reading openjdk followed by a number, which is the version of Java.
+If you do not have Java 11 or later, see below on installing Java 11.

 Help!
 I can't open the JAR file!